Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 We also spend a lot of time monitoring the fair trade compliance of our producers.
 This does not just mean pitching up once a year with a clip-board and ticking some boxes, it means keeping in touch all the time...

 In short – we are the soft interface between our producers and our customers.
-Most of our customers do not have the resources to manage producers remotely.
-We check, and keep checking, so they do not have to - and our producers do not have the time and people capacity to interface with our customers.
+Most of our customers do not have the resources to manage producers remotely and many of our producers do not have the manpower or the know-how to deal with exports.
+We check, and keep checking, so our customers don't have to...

-This means we promise our producers and our customers that we hold ourselves accountable to the 10 principles of Fair Trade… It also means we conform to a monitoring and reporting schedule and we are regularly audited by internationally accredited auditors.
+This means we promise our producers and our customers that we hold ourselves accountable to the 10 principles of Fair Trade.

 Whenever we get the chance, we encourage buyers (and anyone who will listen!), to choose products that were packed in developing countries, and if it can be sourced fully processed from the country of origin, so much better!